Jama-analyst/HR-Summary-Dashboard/README.md

 # HR-Summary-Dashboard
-This HR Summary Dashboard provides a high-level overview of the organization’s workforce, focusing on demographics, departmental distribution, and financial metrics across all global operations.
+This HR Summary Dashboard provides a high-level overview of the organization’s workforce, focusing on Demographics, Departmental Distribution, and Financial Metrics across all global operations.

 ## Key Performance Indicators (KPIs)
 The organization maintains a workforce of 1,470 employees (1.47K) with the following averages: